umer-2k1/crypto-currency-tracker/README.md

 | npm run build | Builds the app for production to the `build` folder.                    |
 | npm run eject | This command will remove the single build dependency from your project. |

-## License

-This is an open source software [licensed as MIT](https://github.com/SafdarJamal/hacker-news/blob/master/LICENSE).